 Can Using Forceps or a Vacuum In Delivery Cause Injuries to My Baby?

-Posted on: 2 mins read
+Posted on: 6 mins read

 Share Article:

-Inevitably, these can carry some degree of risk, so it’s vital that treating clinicians provide the highest standard of care to their patients.
+Naturally these interventions carry a degree of risk, so it is vital that treating clinicians provide the best standard of care to their patients.
+For instance, if the forceps are applied incorrectly, or the physician applies too much pressure, both mother and baby can sadly, be injured.

 What is a Forceps Delivery?

-During a Forceps Delivery, a cut to the perineum (an episiotomy) may also be made to reduce the risk of tearing when the forceps are applied.
+During a forceps delivery, a cut to the perineum (an episiotomy) may also be made to reduce the risk of tearing when the forceps are applied.

 What is a Vacuum Delivery?

-A small cup is applied to the baby’s head to guide it out, and suction is applied in between contractions to slowly pull it down the birth canal.
-Sometimes a mother needs to push at the same time.
+A small cup is put on the baby’s head and suction is applied in between the mother’s contractions to slowly pull the baby down the birth canal.
+Sometimes, a mother needs to push at the same time.
+Vacuum delivery can only be attempted three times and if the cup slips from the baby’s head for a fourth time, the doctor must abandon the vacuum delivery and proceed to a C-Section.

 Consent